zerothi/sisl/docs/index.rst

 Welcome to sisl documentation!
 ==============================

-`sisl` is a tool to manipulate an increasing amount of density functional theory code input and/or output.
+sisl is a tool to manipulate an increasing amount of density functional theory code input and/or output.
-It is also a tight-binding code which implements extremely fast and scalable tight-binding creation algorithms (`>1,000,000` orbitals).
-`sisl` is developed in particular with `TBtrans`_ in mind to act as a tight-binding Hamiltonian input engine for *N*-electrode transport calculations.
+It is also a tight-binding code implementing extremely fast and scalable tight-binding creation algorithms (`>1,000,000` orbitals). sisl is developed in particular with `TBtrans`_ in mind to act as a tight-binding Hamiltonian input engine for *N*-electrode transport calculations.

 Features
 --------

-`sisl` consists of several distinct features:
+sisl consists of several distinct features:

 * Geometries; create, extend, combine, manipulate different geometries readed from a large variety of DFT-codes and/or from generically used file formats.